-The importance of muscle-strengthening as we get older
+The importance of strength training as we age

-As we age, we often think of becoming fragile and weaker.
-However, looking after our muscle health can be an essential factor in keeping us strong, reducing the risk of disease and increasing life expectancy.
+Looking after our muscle health and continuing strength training as we age can be an essential contributor to our health, keeping us strong, reducing the risk of disease and increasing life expectancy.

 The importance of muscle-strengthening